opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 **Filter Rewrite Optimization**: Earlier versions of OpenSearch accelerated date histogram aggregations by transforming queries into multiple range filters and traversing range indexes like Lucene's BKD tree for each bucket.
 This approach worked well when the aggregation field supported ordered range traversal.

-**Multi-Range Traversal**: Building on filter rewrite, multi-range traversal further optimized by processing multiple ranges in a single pass through the index, reducing redundant work.
+**Multi-Range Traversal**: Building on filter rewrite, multi-range traversal was further optimized by processing multiple ranges in a single pass through the index, reducing redundant work.

 ### Limitations of Previous Approaches